Morris Hospital Announces Updated Visitor Guidelines

 For patients who are discharged before or after visiting hours, special accommodations will be made to assure that a family member is present to receive discharge instructions.

 Visitors coming to the hospital on weekends should use the Emergency entrance after 1 p.m. on Saturdays and after 11 a.m. on Sundays.

 Special visiting arrangements may be requested for children 17 and younger, patients with an intellectual and/or developmental disability that impairs understanding, judgment and decision-making, and patients who have reached end of life.
 The special visiting arrangements also apply to hospitalized COVID patients.

 Anyone visiting or accompanying a patient is asked to help maintain a safe environment at the hospital and all Morris Hospital facilities by respecting the visitor guidelines.
-This includes wearing a mask at all times while inside a Morris Hospital facility, undergoing a temperature and wellness screening at the entrance, maintaining 6 feet of distance from others, refraining from eating and drinking except in the hospital cafeteria, and wearing the required personal protective equipment when visiting a patient in isolation.
+This includes wearing a well-fitted cloth or surgical mask at all times while inside a Morris Hospital facility (bandanas, neck gaiters and loose fitting facial coverings are NOT permitted).
+Visitors must also undergo a temperature and wellness screening at the entrance, maintain 6 feet of distance from others, refrain from eating and drinking except in the hospital cafeteria, and wear the required personal protective equipment when visiting a patient in isolation.
 Anyone currently showing signs of illness should not visit or accompany a patient.

 “Just like schools, restaurants, churches and other public places, it’s going to take everyone working cooperatively together to help get our environment as close to normal as possible,” said Landers.
 “Implementing new visitor guidelines is a very positive and important step forward for our patients and their families.”